Mechanisms of proton-proton inelastic cross-section growth in multi-peripheral model within the framework of perturbation theory. Part 3: The approximate calculation of .

 To approximately calculate the trace of matrix $\hat D_y^{\left( j \right)}$ we select the spherically symmetric part of matrix ${\hat D_y}$ representing it in the form

 The results of numeral calculation of the eigenvalues of matrix ${\hat D_y}$ (which are denoted through $d_k^{\left( y \right)},k = 1,2, \cdots ,n$) are shown in Table.\ref{fig:part3_table01}.
 It is obvious that most eigenvalues are close between themselves with the exception of a few eigenvalues, which are substantially smaller.
 Therefore, these smallest eigenvalues have the highest absolute value of deviations from mean eigenvalue $\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)$.
-Since all the eigenvalues of matrix ${\hat D_y}$ are positive, the deviation of eigenvalues from average value is less than this average in absolute value (see Table.\ref{fig:part3_table01}).
+Since all the eigenvalues of matrix ${\hat D_y}$ are positive, which means that their deviation from average value is less than this average in absolute value (see Table.\ref{fig:part3_table01}).
 Note that the matrix $\hat D_y^{\left( j \right)}$ can be represented in the following form: \begin{widetext}

 \end{widetext} By analogy we can conclude that the minimum eigenvalue of matrix

 (which is maximum in absolute value, see Table.\ref{fig:part3_table01}) is greater than the doubled minimum eigenvalue of matrix $\Delta {\hat D_y}$.
 This means that all the eigenvalues of matrix $\frac{{\Delta {{\hat D}_y} + {{\hat P}_j}^T\Delta {{\hat D}_y}{{\hat P}_j}}}{{\frac{2}{n}Sp\left( {{{\hat D}_y}} \right)}}$ are less than unity in absolute value.
 It applies equally to the eigenvalues of matrices $\frac{{\Delta {{\hat D}_y}}}{{\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)}}$ and ${\hat P_j}^T\frac{{\Delta {{\hat D}_y}}}{{\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)}}{\hat P_j}$.
 Therefore, we can represent the matrix $\hat D_y^{\left( j \right)}$ as the expansion in powers of $\frac{{\Delta {{\hat D}_y}}}{{\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)}}$.
 Since matrix $\frac{{\Delta {{\hat D}_y}}}{{\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)}}$ is traceless by definition, then a nonzero contribution to $Sp\left( {\hat D_y^{\left( j \right)}} \right)$ in addition to the term of ``zero'' order $\frac{1}{{2n}}Sp\left( {{{\hat D}_y}} \right)\hat E$ can give terms starting with the second-order.
 As it follows from Table.\ref{fig:part3_table01}, the maximum in absolute value eigenvalue of matrix $\frac{{\Delta {{\hat D}_y}}}{{\frac{1}{n}Sp\left( {{{\hat D}_y}} \right)}}$ increases with the energy growth.
 Therefore, we can expect that at ``low'' energies higher-order terms will make negligibly small contributions.
 In such an approximation we have: